iPlantCollaborativeOpenSource/TNRS/tnrs3_db_scripts/readme.md

-Files in this directory and subdirectories build the TNRS 3 database
+# Files in this directory and subdirectories build the TNRS 3 database

 Release date: 27 March 2014
 Database version: 3.6.3
 Database revision date: 27 March 2014
 Application url: http://tnrs.iplantcollaborative.org/

+# WARNING: Deprecated!

+This version of TNRS db scripts is not compatible with PHP7+ and is now deprecated.

-I. Quick guide
+## I. Quick guide

 1. Test build